MiuLab/TC-Bot/README.md

 `--write_model_dir`: the directory to write the models

-`--trained_model_path`: the trained RL agent model; load the trained model for prediction purpose.
+`--trained_model_path`: the path of the trained RL agent model; load the trained model for prediction purpose.

 ## Running Dialogue Agent